-We had used a contractor who found nests and poisoned the termites but they kept coming back from somewhere.
+We had used a contractor who found termite nests during an inspection and poisoned the termites but they kept coming back from somewhere.
 So we tried another contractor who used baits in three traps similar to yours.
 It took several months but the termites seem to be gone.
 On the basis of our experience the shire checked its other 20 halls and found seven under attack.

 I live on a small property (7.2 hectares) outside of the village.
 The house is pole construction with mud brick walls.
 The poles had been treated after the house was built.
 There have been termites in a couple of soft internal timbers.
 These seem no longer active.

 I am now making my way around with a screwdriver looking for more.
 I will put most of the 22 units close around the outside of the house and a nearby shed that seems okay so far.
 It was built with treated pine but that is no guarantee.
 I’m retired now but in my past life I was a science teacher for a while.
 I am reasonably certain I can apply your system properly.
 Anyway, thanks for your help.

 I will let you know how it goes.Rod

 Thank you for telling me your termite story.